akrhea/goodreads-recommender-system/README.md

  ## The data set
-We use the [Goodreads dataset](https://sites.google.com/eng.ucsd.edu/ucsdbookgraph/home) collected by
+We use the [Goodreads dataset](https://sites.google.com/eng.ucsd.edu/ucsdbookgraph/home), collected by:
 > Mengting Wan, Julian McAuley, "Item Recommendation on Monotonic Behavior Chains", RecSys 2018.

+The dataset contains 876K users, 2.4M books, and 223M interactions.